realBritakee/Create-Beyond-Sky/README.md

 #

 <br/>
-<p>Full mod list and their credits can be found here:&nbsp;<a href="https://www.curseforge.com/minecraft/modpacks/create-beyond-earth-2-skyblock/relations/dependencies" rel="nofollow">https://legacy.curseforge.com/minecraft/modpacks/create-beyond-earth/relations/dependents</a></p>
+<p>Full mod list and their credits can be found &nbsp;<a href="https://www.curseforge.com/minecraft/modpacks/create-beyond-earth-2-skyblock/relations/dependencies" rel="nofollow">here</a></p>